hideaki-ishibashi/stopping_LSE/README.md

 - `stopping_criteria.py`
     - When definning the stopping criterion, threshold and budget are required.
     - check_threshold function calculates a value of each stopping criterion and determines if the threshold has fallen below a threshold.

+## License
+The source code is licensed BSD 3-clause License, see LICENSE.